kissartisan/laravel-nuggets/README.md

 ### 5. Dynamic search trait

-If you want your search to be dynamic as possible, I just did implement it like this:
+If you want your search functionality to be dynamic as possible, I just did implement it like this:

     // app/Models/Shared/CanSearch.php - This is a trait that can be used by any models